 Removing Packing Materials.
-Each potted plant is wrapped in 2 to 3 large sheets of print-free, recycled newsprint.
+Each potted plant is wrapped in 1 to 3 large sheets of print-free, recycled newsprint.
 Foam packing peanuts surround and separate the pots.
 Gently remove the newsprint from each pot and set it aside for composting or recycling.

 Observing the Plants.
-Although it is possible that some minor damage to foliage may occur in transit, the strong root systems of our perennials help the plants to recover while hardening off and when planted.
+Although it is possible that some minor damage to foliage or breakage of stems may occur in transit, the strong root systems help the plants to recover while hardening off and when planted.
 Take a good look at the root balls for healthy, abundant roots before planting.